Sowmya07484/21-days-of-sql/README.md

 ## 🌿 Day 3 – Sorting Data with ORDER BY
 ### 💡 What I Learnt Today

--ORDER BY is used to display data in a particular order.
+- ORDER BY is used to display data in a particular order.
--it is of two types ascending and descending order.
+- It is of two types ascending and descending order.
 In this the keywords ASC and DESC are used.
--also that ORDER BY can be used in default to obtain ascending order without using ASC.
+- Also that ORDER BY can be used in default to obtain ascending order without using ASC.
--it camn be used in one or more columns.
+- It camn be used in one or more columns.
--it is used for readability of results.
+- It is used for readability of results.

 Syntax:
 SELECT * FROM table_name